 For more on audio and video

-Click here to hear an audio recording of some of the remarks at the Sheridan WYO Rodeo in 1953 when the Freedoms Foundation of Valley Forge, Pa. presented the community of Sheridan with a George Washington medal for promoting “better understanding between American Indian and white races.”
-Remarks, some of them faint, begin at 10:15.
-Lucy Yellowmule’s brief remarks begin at 22:17.
-Assistant Secretary of the Interior Felix Wormser’s remarks begin at 22:47.
+Click here to hear an audio recording of Lucy Yellowmuel's brief remarks at the Sheridan WYO Rodeo in 1953 when the Freedoms Foundation of Valley Forge, Pa. presented the community of Sheridan with a George Washington medal for promoting “better understanding between American Indian and white races.”

 View the author’s 15-minute documentary on the Miss Indian America pageant, produced in 2016, with interviews of many past pageant winners plus Joe Medicine Crow’s account of how the pageant began.